goacs2python/GOACS2-Module-5-API-Pair-Programming/README.md

-# Module 5 API Individual Problem Set
+# Module 5 API Pair Programming

-Please complete one problem from the Module 5 API Problem Set.
-You will complete an additional problem with the help of a partner.
+Please complete one problem from the Module 5 API Problem Set with a partner.
+You will complete an additional problem individually.

 ## SPECIAL INSTRUCTIONS